 Antennas installed in modern cars are often highly integrated.
 In such cases, the entire vehicle is contributing to the radiated field, in particular at lower frequencies such as VHF.
 The complete characterization of the full vehicle is thus typically required.

 Automotive antenna measurements are increasingly demanding.
 Modern cars are equipped with a large number of integrated antennas, spanning a wide frequency range for a large number of applications.
 Integrated antennas are strongly coupled with the structure, final testing are thus performed on the vehicle to accurately determine the performance.
-The physical and

 The measured source or Huygens box antenna representation has become an increasing popular solution to create accurate computational models of measured source antennas for the numerical analysis of antenna placement on complex platforms such as satellites.